Bomber baseball is booming as ‘The Rivalry' is renewed in the Bronx

 The nadir of the rivalry was enough to make the comeback even more exciting.
 With the Yankees and Red Sox now being the top two teams in the entire Major League, not just the American League, the stir-crazy fans can look forward to a somewhat exciting matchup.

-Unfortunately for Yankees fans, the past few years have been spent clinging to a rivalry with no
+Unfortunately for Yankees fans, the past few years have been spent clinging to a rivalry with no real fire.

 Of course, there has been animosity between the two cities in all sports, but nothing like what fans saw before the lull and nothing like what they are seeing now.